 The following is an edited version of a presentation recently delivered by WSWS arts editor David Walsh in New York City and the Detroit area.
-The second, and concluding, part of the talk will be posted Wednesday, March 17.
+The second, and concluding, part of the talk is available here.

 When one considers the state of filmmaking, and art in general, one’s first response is, or ought to be, in my view, a profound sense of dissatisfaction.
 The spectator, or reader, or viewer, currently experiences a troubling lack of depth, texture, and social and psychological complexity.
 In short, there is an absence of the world, largely.